skip to content

 Principal Investigator

-He is an Editorial Board Member of Scientific Reports and Advanced Photonics Nexus.
+He is an Editorial Board Member of Advanced Photonics.

-Prof Hasan is also a Title C Fellow and a Director of Studies in Engineering in Churchill College, Cambridge.
+Prof Hasan is a Fellow of Optica.
+He is also a Title C Fellow and a Director of Studies in Engineering in Churchill College, Cambridge.

 Follow Tawfique on ResearchGate